facebook/react-native-website/cndocs/intro-react.md

 }
 ```

-> You can use `useState` to track any kind of data: strings, numbers, Booleans, arrays, objects.
+> 你可以使用`useState`来记录各种类型的数据： strings, numbers, Booleans, arrays, objects.
 For example, you can track the number of times a cat has been petted with `const [timesPetted, setTimesPetted] = useState(0)`!
 Calling `useState` does two things:

 - it creates a “state variable” with an initial value—in this case the state variable is `isHungry` and its initial value is `true`
 - it creates a function to set that state variable’s value—`setIsHungry`